 Roadmap See visual roadmap of the requirements.

 During the senior year, each student in the major completes work in the area of concentration in one of three ways.
 First, the student may enroll in a senior seminar within the area of concentration (AMST 400–490).
 Students should apply interdisciplinary methods and undertake original research to produce a final paper of twenty to twenty-five pages.
 Students must complete all course requirements to fulfill the senior requirement.
-Students electing this option should submit the senior seminar registration form, signed by the seminar instructor, to the DUS.
+Students electing this option should submit the senior seminar registration form, signed by the seminar instructor, to the DUS and the undergraduate registrar.

 Second, the student may complete a one-term senior project or essay (AMST 491).
 The product should be a thirty-page essay or its equivalent in another medium.
-To apply for admission to AMST 491, a student should submit a prospectus, signed by the faculty adviser, to the DUS.
+To apply for admission to AMST 491, a student should submit a prospectus, signed by the faculty adviser, to the DUS and the undergraduate registrar.

 REQUIREMENTS OF THE MAJOR